Spectoda/flash/examples/typescript/README.md

 npm run build
 ```

-Copy the content of `dist` to your static pages service like Github pages.
+Copy the contents of `dist` to your static pages service (such as Github Pages).